 The criteria for approval of these sponsors is very similar to the approval criteria for sponsors of traditional, face to face group training.

 Online training and coursework may be used for one or more of these:

 - Continuing Education Units (CEU) are a measure of approved training (usually one unit = 10 hours).
 Approved CEUs are only offered by a) some colleges and universities, b) organizations accredited by IACET (International Association of Continuing Education and Training) or c) professional organizations such as the Mental Health Counselors.
 CEUs are often required for renewal of professional licensure.
-They are not required in order to renew Vermont Agency of Education educator licensure.
-CEUs may meet the training hours required to renew a Child Development Associate Credential (CDA).
+They are not required in order to renew Vermont Agency of Education educator licensure. or to renew a Child Development Associate Credential (CDA).

 About Webinars: A webinar is a presentation that people watch and listen to through the computer screen.
-There is no requirement to participate or interact with the presenter or other students during a webinar, and no requirement that the participant’s learning is evaluated.
-In Vermont, if professionals want to receive training credit for completing a webinar, they need to treat it like face to face group training. (see the FAQ in the side bar) For further information about counting webinars for professional development training hours, contact Northern Lights.
+Most webinars have no requirement to participate or interact with the presenter or other students, and no requirement that the participant’s learning is evaluated.
+For these reasons in Vermont webinars are not approved training hours.
+The only exception to this is if one of the following criteria are met: